bright-dev/bright/doc/source/runtime.rst

 aggregates all of the run modes (burnup, cross-section generation, and isotopic sensitivity study) together in a single run command.

-If the above run modes are give withough the ``-r`` option, the transport will be run within this process rather than being subprocessed out appropriately.
+If the above run modes are give without the ``-r`` option, the transport will be run within this process rather than being subprocesses out appropriately.

 On the other hand, the ``-d``  command will set up all required files to run, but skip the actual execution.
 This is most useful in debugging.